Today (March 11, 2015): Review of the Sofitel Legend The Grand Amsterdam (Netherlands).

 PROS & THINGS I LIKE

 - The hotel enjoys a terrific location in the heart of Amsterdam, within walking distance of the city’s major attractions, such as the Royal Palace on Dam Square.
-For those coming by train, the Central Station is only a 10 minute stroll away.
+For those coming by train, the Central Station is only a 10 minute stroll from the hotel.

 - You will follow in the footsteps of the rich and famous: since 1578, The Grand has welcomed celebrated authors, actors, ambassadors and heads of state, such as Willem van Oranje, Maria de Medici, and Napoleon Bonaparte.